 - Not suited for small dogs

-- Solid fir wood and iron frame for durability and stability
+- Solid fir wood and iron frame: Provides durability and chew resistance

-- Top-opening roof and removable panels for easy cleaning
+- Top-opening roof and removable panels: Enables thorough cleaning and easy maintenance

 - Excellent weather protection